upzxdarknightmare/SPD/README.md

 # Dynamic drop down list and display product Version 1.0
-Free code to use If I have time to develop, I will continue to develop it.
+After you dowloaded you can create DB name Test01 and upload my sql file and let test Free code to use If I have time to develop, I will continue to develop it.
 Language PHP,HTML,AJAX